About Your Bill

 Receiving Your Bill

-Usage is calculated on a three-month or quarterly cycle for most of our customers.
-Some customers in outlying areas have a remote read meter that is read monthly and the customer is billed according to usage.
-The County is in the middle of a five-year capital improvement plan that includes eventually being able to read all meters on a monthly basis.
+Usage is calculated on a month cycle, customers in outlying areas have a remote read meter that is read monthly and the customer is billed according to usage.

 Bills will be sent to you every month.
 Billing is done in arrears.